superfly/docs/blueprints/deno-kv-litefs.html.md

 ## Problem

-If you're porting an app from Deno Deploy to Fly.io, you may hit a bit of a snag: if it was built with [Deno KV](https://deno.com/blog/kv), a _traditionally_ FoundationDB backed K/V store made for Deno Deploy, it may seem like you're stuck because there's no obvious way to easily run Deno KV at scale on Fly.io.
+If you're porting an app from Deno Deploy to Fly.io, you may hit a bit of a snag: if it was built with [Deno KV](https://deno.com/blog/kv), a _traditionally_ FoundationDB backed K/V store made for Deno Deploy, there's no obvious way to easily run Deno KV at scale on Fly.io.
 You _could_ use [denoland/denokv](https://github.com/denoland/denokv) on Fly.io, but due to an alignment of the stars there happens to be an easier way.

-Deno KV can actually be backed by an SQLite DB stored on disk in a cache folder, and you can actually specify the path of this DB with the parameter to `Deno.openKv( <here> )`.
+Deno KV can actually be backed by an SQLite DB stored on disk in a cache folder, and you can specify the path of this DB with the parameter to `Deno.openKv( <here> )`.

-This means you can do something like this:
+This means you can do something like this to get the SQLite-backed Deno KV implementation to work off an arbitrary SQLite DB:

 ```typescript
 const kv = await Deno.openKv("/any/path/i/want.db");
 ```

-To get the SQLite-backed Deno KV implementation to work off an arbitrary SQLite DB.

 Now, Fly.io has some special features for SQLite users, namely [LiteFS Cloud](https://fly.io/docs/litefs/speedrun), a distributed file system that transparently replicates and backs up SQLite databases across all your instances.
 The magic here is that you can just treat it like a local on-disk SQLite database but behind the curtain it’s doing all the work to replicate your DB.